A sheaf-theoretic model for SL(2,C) Floer homology: Representation varieties and character varieties

 which combines the cup product with the non-degenerate bilinear form $(x, y) \to \tr(xy)$ on $\g$ (which is $1/4$ of the Killing form).
 Alternatively, we can identify the points $[\rho]\in\Char(\Sigma)$ with flat $\sl$ connections $A_{\rho}$ on $\Sigma$ up to gauge, and $H^1(\Sigma; \Ad \rho)$ with deRham cohomology with local coefficients, We then have

 where $a, b \in \Omega^1(\Sigma; \g)$ are $d_{A_\rho}$-closed forms.

-By the work of Hitchin \cite{Hitchin}, if we equip $\Sigma$ with a complex structure $j$, we can identify $\CharIrr(\Sigma)$ with the moduli space of stable Higgs bundles on $(\Sigma, j)$ with trivial determinant, and thus give it the structure of a hyperk\"ahler manifold.
+Let us now equip $\Sigma$ with a Riemannian metric.
+Its conformal class determines a complex structure $j$.
+By the work of Hitchin \cite{Hitchin}, we can identify $\CharIrr(\Sigma)$ with the moduli space of stable Higgs bundles on $(\Sigma, j)$ with trivial determinant, and thus give it the structure of a hyperk\"ahler manifold.
 In Hitchin's notation, we now have three complex structures $I, J$ and $K=IJ$, where $I$ comes from the moduli space of Higgs bundles, and $J$ is the previous structure on $\CharIrr(\Sigma)$.
 We also have three symplectic forms $\omega_1$, $\omega_2$ and $\omega_3$ (in Hitchin's notation), where